yibocat/axisfuzzy/docs/user_guide/core_data_structures.rst

 .. code-block:: python

-   from axisfuzzy.core import fuzznum, Fuzznum
+   from axisfuzzy.core import fuzzynum, Fuzznum

    # Create a q-Rung Orthopair Fuzzy Number (q-ROFN) with q=3
    # The factory finds the 'qrofn' strategy, instantiates it,